OIRNOIR/WackyWebM/README.md

 * `Shrink`: The video shrinks vertically until it's just one pixel thin.

-* `AudioBounce`: The video's vertical height changes relative to the current audio level verses the highest within the video.
+* `AudioBounce`: The video's vertical height changes relative to the current audio level versus the highest within the video.

-* `AudioShutter`: The video's horizontal width changes relative to the current audio level verses the highest within the video.
+* `AudioShutter`: The video's horizontal width changes relative to the current audio level versus the highest within the video.

 * `Jumpscare`: The video shrinks down small, then gets big at the specified frame.

-* `Keyframes`:  The video's height and width change based on a number of keyframes outlined in the file given as an argument.
+* `Keyframes`:  The video's height and width change based on several keyframes outlined in the file given as an argument.
 	- The format is as follows:
-		- Every line consists of 4 comma-seperated values:
+		- Every line consists of 4 comma-separated values:
-		- first, the time in the video of the keyframe; either one integer representing seconds, or two, seperated by any one of the characters ., : or -, where the first still represents seconds, and the second represents frames.
+		- first, the time in the video of the keyframe; either one integer representing seconds, or two, separated by any one of the characters `.`, `:` or `-`, where the first still represents seconds, and the second represents frames.
 		- next, the width, then the height at that keyframe (in pixels)
 		- finally, the interpolation with which to advance towards the next keyframe (currently, only linear is supported.)
 		- If it isn't overwritten, an implicit keyframe at 0 frames into the video is added with linear interpolation and the video's original size.
-		- To use this mode, add -k with the path to your csv file.
+		- To use this mode, add -k with the path to your CSV file.

     - Additionally, any 2 modes can be combined using a + symbol, like Bounce+Shutter.
-If one only specifies width, and one only specifies height, then those respective values are used.
+If one only specifies the width, and one only specifies height, then those respective values are used.
 If there is a conflict, the value from the latter of the 2 modes is used (so Shrink+Bounce would result in the same effect as just Bounce)

 ## FAQ